-Need-based tuition assistance is available to all families who have been part of the St. Louis School families.
+Need-based tuition assistance is available to all families who have been part of the St. Louis School community for one year.
 Please visit FACTS to apply.

 FACTS Grant & Aid (Formerly called Tuition Assistance)

 Families are encouraged to apply for Grant and Aid by the February 29th deadline in order to be considered for the Archdiocesan Grant and Aid and by March 15th for St. Louis Grant and Aid.
 If you have questions or concerns about the application process, you may speak with a FACTS Customer Care Representative at 866-441-4637 or contact Mrs. Hurst or Mrs. McCarthy in the school office at 410-531-6664 or firstname.lastname@example.org or email@example.com.

 BOOST scholarships are awarded to income-eligible K-12 students to be used for attendance at an eligible nonpublic school of their parent’s choice.
 Visit www.educationmaryland.org/BOOST to learn more about BOOST, find out if your children are eligible for a scholarship, and connect to the official application through the State of Maryland.
 Questions?
 Call Maryland’s nonprofit BOOST Scholarship Coalition at 443-510-4501.

 Knott Scholarship Funds

 The purpose of the Knott Scholarship Funds is to encourage academically talented Catholic students to continue their education in a Catholic school within certain geographic areas of the Archdiocese of Baltimore.
 These scholarships are based on exceptional academic performance.
 On the elementary level, these scholarships are awarded for FULL tuition in grades five through eight at a Catholic parish elementary school, located in Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford, or Howard counties.
 Applications are made directly through the Knott Scholarship website .